SerhanMiah/Serhan-SpaceInvader/README.md

 ### Day 5 – Get the shooter to destroy the space invader

-On the 5th day, my focus was to get the shooter function to work, I did this by creating a function called missile.
-Inside the function, it has another function inside called move missile.
-I made this a key event so that when the player presses the up button the player will fire a laser that will destroy the alien.
+By day five, I needed to create a function which would get the laser to destroy the alien.
+The function I created was called “missile.”
+Within this function was another function called “move missile”, which I turned into a key event.
+This was, the laser would be fired once the UP button was pressed and the alien would be destroyed.

 ### Day 6 – Add the buttons, Start, reset and music to the game and more design

-On the 6th day, I started by adding the button elements for  Start, Reset and music and the ability to trigger it on and off to the game.
-By adding an HTML element audio inside the main file, I could add the sound I wanted.
-The process of using CSS animation and keystrokes happens when the player shoots and when the alien gets destroyed.
+On day six, I added the button elements: Start, Reset, Music.
+Additionally, I included the ability to turn music on and off within the game.
+This was achieved by adding a HTML audio element in the main file, where I added the sounds I wanted.
+CSS animation and keystrokes happen when the player shoots and the aliens are destroyed.

 # Featured Code:

-I first started by making an HTML div element, inside the div element I created another div which will hold all the grid cells.
-We need to fill the grid with the width and the cell.
-This was used to push and append to the created grid function below.
-Creating the grid also requires using CSS, this will be the design side of the grid including the size, colour and height.
-This is shown below.
+HTML div element: I created a div element which holds the grid cells, including width and height of the cell.
+Below is the grid I created.
+This also required using CSS, which allowed me to incorporate size, colour, and height.

 ```HTML
     //HTML GRID DIV ---------------------------------------------